GQW19/lev_doc/tutorial/README.md

    # Successful
    ```

-   After the command is executed, the image container will be automatically pulled and launched, and the whole process may last for a few minutes.
-When the containers are all launched, everything is ready!
+   After the command is executed, the image container will be automatically pulled and launched.
+The whole process may take a few minutes.
+When the containers are launched, everything is ready!

-   If the download speed of the container is too slow due to network, it can be accelerated by changing the Docker image source:
+   If the download speed of the container is too slow due to network issues, it can be accelerated by changing the Docker image source:

    ```Bash
    Open Docker, click Settings